 If you are unable to dislodge the blockage to open the fuel line, install a new fuel line on your mower and turn on your fuel supply.

-4. Bad Fuel Pump on a Hustler Mower
+4. Bad Fuel Pump

 Most fuel pumps used on Hustler zero-turn mowers are vacuum pumps.
 They use the vacuum off the engine to draw fuel from the fuel tank and move it to the carburetor.
 Pumps can fail after time from wear or they can begin to degrade from fuel.